flatsim/flatsim/PLAN.md

    - Added const overloads where appropriate

 **Build Status:** ✅ **All changes compile successfully and maintain full functionality**

+### Point 6.2: Project Name Consistency (COMPLETED)
+**Resolved all naming inconsistencies between "flatsim" and "multiverse":**

+1. **Namespace Standardization:**
+   - Changed namespace from `mvs` to `fs` throughout entire codebase
+   - Updated all `namespace mvs` → `namespace fs`
+   - Updated all `mvs::` → `fs::` references
+   - Updated `using namespace mvs` → `using namespace fs`

+2. **Directory Structure:**
+   - Renamed `include/multiverse/` → `include/flatsim/`
+   - Updated all include paths: `#include "multiverse/..."` → `#include "flatsim/..."`
+   - Maintained proper header organization and dependencies

+3. **Application Names:**
+   - Updated Rerun recording streams from "multiverse" to "flatsim"
+   - Changed session naming from "multiverse_session_" to "flatsim_session_"
+   - Updated examples to use "flatsim" branding

+4. **Build System:**
+   - CMakeLists.txt already properly configured with "flatsim" project name
+   - All build variables use FLATSIM_ prefix consistently
+   - Project exports and install targets use "flatsim" namespace

+**Result:** Complete naming consistency with "flatsim" as the canonical project name and "fs" as the namespace.

 ### Example Update
 - Updated main example to include a tractor alongside oxbo harvesters